 The Jean Fisher Archive

 Matt’s Gallery is a custodian of the archive of the late Jean Fisher.
-Following her passing in 2016, the Gallery became joint custodian, alongside Fisher’s son Tony and curator Catherine de Zegher, of the archive which has been held at Matt's Gallery since 2018.
+Following her passing in 2016, the Gallery became joint custodian of the archive alongside Fisher’s son Tony, which has been held at Matt's Gallery since 2018.
 Comprising 10 boxes of manuscripts, lecture notes, slides and other ephemera, we have been working to activate it.

 Fisher was a critic and writer whose work often explored colonial legacies and sites of conflict including Ireland, Native America, the Black Atlantic and Palestine.
 She championed artists including Francis Alÿs, Sonia Boyce, Willie Doherty, Jimmie Durham, Edgar Heap of Birds, Susan Hiller, Tina Keane, Gabriel Orozco, Anne Tallentire and Steve McQueen.
 She taught widely including at Middlesex University, Byam Shaw and the Royal College of Art, where she was instrumental in founding the Curating Contemporary Art programme.
 She had a long-standing and productive working relationship with Matt's Gallery and our director Robin Klassnik, often writing on artists that were shown here and sometimes penning press releases for the gallery.

-In May 2022 a monthly reading group led by Michelle Williams Gamaker will begin, drawing on material held in Jean’s archive.
+In May 2022 a monthly reading group led by Michelle Williams Gamaker began, drawing on material held in Jean’s archive.